Why is Pap Smear Test Important for Females?

 In general, doctors recommend the beginning of Pap smear testing at the age of 21 and going up to 65 years – testing every 3 to 5 years during the ages when females are sexually active.

-However, in many countries, a Pap smear is not recommended for non-sexually active females since about 99% of cervical cancers are attributed to infection from the Human Papilloma Virus (HPV), which is transmitted sexually.
+However, in many countries, Pap smear is not recommended for non-sexually active females since about 99% of cervical cancers are attributed to infection from the Human Papilloma Virus (HPV), which are transmitted sexually.

 Furthermore, if the result of the Pap smear is abnormal, depending on the nature of the abnormality, the test may need to be repeated every 6 to 12 months.